SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 >
 > * enqueue = push / addFirst / insert
 > * dequeue = pop / removeLast /delete

+**Why we use a queue?**

+To ensure that elements are processed in the order in which they were added, making it possible to manage tasks or requests in a systematic and predictable manner.

 **Types of queue:**